 Development, consolidation, monitoring and reporting of risk management information ("risk MI") are fundamental to the appropriate management of risk.
 The aim of all risk MI is to provide a basis for sound decision-making, action and escalation as required.
-The Risk Management Division and the Finance Division are responsible for producing regular risk MI, which reflects the position of Nomura relative to stated risk appetite.
+The Risk Management Division, the Finance Division and the LCC Division are responsible for producing regular risk MI, which reflects the position of Nomura relative to stated risk appetite.
 Risk MI includes information from across the risk classes defined in the risk management framework and reflect the use of the various risk tools used to identify and assess those risks.
-The Risk Management Division is responsible for implementing appropriate controls over data integrity for risk MI.
+These three divisions are responsible for implementing appropriate controls over data integrity for risk MI.